Update: The lower range will be open to members. Due to the rain it has been decided to not use the lower range for the shoot.

-In the .22 rimfire challenge game, the shooter faces off with either a .22 rimfire handgun and/or a .22 rimfire rifle against five or more steel targets placed at various distances and heights.
-Firearms can be semi-automatics, lever actions, revolvers, etc. as long as they meet the requirements of the particular shoot.
+In the .22 rimfire challenge game the shooter faces off with either a .22 rimfire handgun and/or a .22 rimfire rifle against five or more steel targets placed at various distances and heights.
+Firearms can be semi-automatics, leaver actions, revolvers, etc. as long as they meet the requirements of the particular shoot.
 No fancy equipment is needed.

 After all the score sheets were tallied for this shoot and the times placed into the official record, shooting honors for this event went to:

 1st Place Dan Dolan 1st Place Dan Dolan 1st Place Dan Dolan

 2nd Place Tim Brown 2nd Place James Krhemke 2nd Place James Krhemke

 3rd Place Dean Backer 3rd Place Tim Brown 3rd Place Tim Brown